windicss/windicss/README.md

 ## Discussions

 We’re using [Github Discussions](https://github.com/voorjaar/windicss/discussions) as a place to connect with other members of our community.
-You are free to ask questions and share ideas, and enjoy yourself.
+You are free to ask questions and share ideas, so enjoy yourself.

 ## Development